The Heat Distribution of the Underdamped Langevin Equation: Path Integral Formalism

 \section{Path Integral Formalism}

-To derive the heat distribution, we need to solve a path integral.In this section, we show the steps of the path integral formalism of stochastic process \cite{cugliandolo2017rules,cugliandolo2019building,wio2013path,chaichian2018path}, with the adequate simplifications, for the cases studied in this article.
+In this paper, we use the path integral formalism.
+In this appendix, we show the steps of the path integral formalism of stochastic process \cite{cugliandolo2017rules,cugliandolo2019building,wio2013path,chaichian2018path}, with the adequate simplifications, for the cases studied in this article.
 For simplicity, we will show in detail the 1D case, and write the generalization for higher dimensions in the end.